Utah Valley Wolverines

 The Utah Valley Wolverines represent Utah Valley University in NCAA Division I collegiate athletics and sponsor 16 sporting programs.
-The Wolverines participate in the Western Athletic Conference.
+The Wolverines participate in the Big West Conference.
 The school mascot is the Wolverine, and the colors are green and white.
 Since 2017, the UVU student section is called The Den, having previously been referred to as The Mawl.

 Conference affiliation

 Utah Valley State College was originally a member of the NJCAA and moved to NCAA Division I athletics in 2003.
 Utah Valley is the only school in NCAA history to move directly from the NJCAA to Division I. The school joined the Great West Conference in 2008 and was renamed to Utah Valley University in the same year.
 The Wolverines became a full Division I member in the 2009–10 season following a five-year transition period as a Division I independent.